Stones into Schools

 His advice?
 "Don't take it personally.
 Just smile, wave, wish them

-.
+well, and move on.
 Don't pick up the garbage others are trying to get

 rid of.
 If you do, you'll take it with you and will end up dumping it